nedtaylor/athena/docs/source/activations/selu.rst

 Notes:
 ------

 SELU enables self-normalizing properties in neural networks.
-For best results, use with ``lecun_normal`` weight initialization and ensure inputs are normalized.
+For best results, use with ``lecun_normal`` weight initialisation and ensure inputs are normalised.